 Dakos are similar to Italian bruschetta and are a light dish that can be eaten as a light lunch or a starter before the main evening meal.

 Mizithra cheese is widespread in Greece but mainly produced in Crete.
 It is made of goat or sheep milk.
 It has a soft texture and creamy, a little salty taste.

-The cheese on a dried crunchy bread softens by a locally produced olive oil tastes delicious with sun-ripened tomatoes.
+The cheese on a dried crunchy bread softens with locally produced olive oil and tastes delicious with sun-ripened tomatoes.